sm17977/teamproject/mvp/MVPRequirementsAndRiskLog.md

 * The application should be user friendly (easy to learn and understand).
 * The application should have a fast response time (below 1 second).
 * The application should follow a clear structure to allow other developers to easily understand what the code does.
+* The application must be written in Java.

 ### Risk Log